Enter to win a Tivoli Model One Bluetooth Radio and check out what's coming at AWS re:Invent -->

 There’s lots of potential to use ChaosSearch for more than just logs, as a general data analysis tool.
 For example, we’d love to build a graph of how a particular feature has been used over time, counting the number of users and plotting it by day.
 Without any extra code, you’ve got a usage graph for free.

 Rather than having to manage a cluster of components, we now have an auto-scaling analytics system with ChaosSearch and Amazon.
 We no longer drop log messages we need for troubleshooting, and we don’t have to trade off on the amount of time we retain our log data.
-Now we just write our log data to S3, with no need to back it up manually.
+Now we just write our log data to Amazon S3, with no need to back it up manually.

 The extra capacity afforded to us by ChaosSeach has recently allowed us to start indexing our database audit logs, which gives us a new tool for investigating problems and analyzing performance, and provides additional confidence that we could respond to any potential security incident quickly by analyzing the already-indexed audit records.

 The most important things for us are minimizing toil by simplifying our analytics stack, and gaining capabilities to do new and interesting things with our data.
-ChaosSearch helps us do both of these things, while extended data retention in S3 makes it a lot easier to do our day-to-day jobs.
+ChaosSearch helps us do both of these things, while extended data retention in Amazon S3 makes it a lot easier to do our day-to-day jobs.

 Daniel Rodgers-Pryor CTO at Stile